kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 All of the following statements regarding the *anion gap* are true, EXCEPT:

 	A. Normal range is between 10 and 19 mmol/L
-	B. It reflects the concentrations of normally unmeasured anions in the serum - F
+	B. It reflects the concentrations of normally unmeasured anions in the serum
 	C. It will be abnormal in conditions where bicarbonate is lost, such as diarrhoea and fistulae
 	D. It is calculated by taking the difference between the main cations and anions in the serum (Na+, K+, HCO3-, Cl-)
 	E. It would be increased in the serum of a runner immediately after a marathon
 #### Answer: D. It is calculated by taking the difference between the main cations and anions in the serum (Na+, K+, HCO3-, Cl-) - *FALSE* = C. It will be abnormal in conditions where bicarbonate is lost, such as diarrhoea and fistulae
-- Anion gap would be increased in conditions where unmeasured anions exist in the blood in metabolic acidosis
+- Anion gap &uarr; where unmeasured anions exist in blood in *metabolic acidosis*
 - Examples include
-	- Lactic acidosis
+	- *Lactic acidosis*
-	- Ketones from diabetic ketoacidosis, and
+	- Ketones from *diabetic ketoacidosis*
 	- Drugs that are taken in overdose

-**NOTE** Diarrhoea and loss of bicarbonate do **not** result in an increased anion gap
+**NOTE** Diarrhoea and loss of bicarbonate do **not** result in increased anion gap

 ### Q20
 All of the following features are associated with *necrotising enterocolitis*, EXCEPT: